oli-ver-d/webting/test.md

 # The Evolution of Programming Language Lexicon Towards English-Like Constructs

 ## Overview
 Programming languages have undergone significant transformation since their inception, with a noticeable trend towards adopting more English-like syntax and constructs.
-Early programming languages relied heavily on abstract symbols and mathematical notation, but modern languages increasingly favor readability and natural language elements to make programming more accessible.
+Early programming languages relied heavily on abstract symbols and mathematical notation, but modern languages increasingly favour readability and natural language elements to make programming more accessible.

 This evolution is driven by the need to lower the barrier to entry for newcomers, improve collaboration among diverse teams, and enhance productivity by making code easier to read and understand.
 From the assembly language of the 1950s to modern languages like Python, the shift reflects a broader movement towards human-centric design in technology.

 Notably, Nvidia CEO Jensen Huang has proposed using English as the universal coding language for AI development.
-This visionary concept aims to democratize AI by leveraging a language that is intuitive and familiar to many, reducing barriers and encouraging participation from diverse backgrounds.
+This visionary concept aims to democratise AI by leveraging a language that is intuitive and familiar to many, reducing barriers and encouraging participation from diverse backgrounds.

 ---

 ## Key Innovations

 ### 1. High-Level Abstractions
-Languages like Python and Ruby prioritize simple, readable code.
+Languages like Python and Ruby prioritise simple, readable code.
 For example, Python uses:
 ```python
 if x > 0:
     print("Positive")